lolepls/nondeterministic-turing-machine-interpreter/README.md

 ## Example of a turing machine structure file

-So, an extremely simple complete turing machine file looks like this:
+So, an extremely simple turing machine file looks like this:

 ```